 Our surveys try to discover how children think, what interests them, when they want to do things, where they want to go and how they think the world should be organized.

 We invite children to answer a couple of simple questions each week.
 You will probably see the questions when you first visit the website in any particular week – they appear as a non-intrusive pop-up that you can either interact with or ignore.
 If you choose to answer the questions then it will usually take only a couple of clicks and no more than half a minute of your time to provide the answers.
-If you choose to ignore the pop-up then you’ll not be troubled again until you visit us the next week.
+If you choose to ignore the pop-up then you’ll not be troubled again until you visit us again the next week.

 We don’t think it is sensible or fair that surveys be the exclusive territory of adults.
 Consequently we decided several months ago to give young people a voice by providing a way for you to convey your thoughts in absolute anonymity without any interference from adults!